jtan29/reading-timer/README.md

 # Reading Time Tracker

 **Features:**
-- store a text's name, associated genre, and word count (provided by the user)
+- Store a text's name, associated genre, and word count (provided by the user)
-- track multiple texts at the same time
+- Track multiple texts at the same time
-- in-app timer
+- In-app timer
-- calculation of *estimated* reading speed using logged time
+- Calculation of *estimated* reading speed using logged time
-- calculation of *estimated* reading time for given word count and genre, using the calculated reading speed from other texts
+- Calculation of *estimated* reading time for given word count and genre, using the calculated reading speed from other texts
-- options to manually adjust logged time
+- Options to manually adjust logged time

 **Potential Users:**

-- people interested in improving reading speed
+- People interested in improving reading speed
-- people interested in estimating time needed to complete reading a given text
+- People interested in estimating time needed to complete reading a given text
-- people interested in tracking how much time they spend reading
+- People interested in tracking how much time they spend reading

 **Why:**

-* reading/writing is one of my hobbies, and something that I wish I had when reading was a way to keep track of how long it took me to finish a particular book or other text, and how this time frame could vary depending on the genre.
+* Reading/writing is one of my hobbies, and something that I wish I had when reading was a way to keep track of how long it took me to finish a particular book or other text, and how this time frame could vary depending on the genre.
 Additionally, I could see this being useful to estimate the time that should be alloted